Nickbutani/STORE/README.md

   2. Create new database, name it "login_system"
   3. Create new table name it "users"
   4. Import the users.sql to table.
 This will create you database.
-You will need to change you username and password for your database.
+You will need to change you username and password for your database in "process.php" file.

 Product storage in this project is temporary, so if you go back or refeash it will remove item from cart.